obeli-sk/obelisk/ROADMAP.md

 ## feat: Request stack trace at any point of the workflow log

+## fix: Track all unhandled execution errors when closing join sets
+Currently only the first unhandled error is tracked, as well as only one root cause.

+## fix: Rename all gRPC history event messages to match storage.rs
+E.g. `JoinSetCreated` to `JoinSetCreate`.

 ## Future ideas
 * Interactive CLI for execution management
 * External activities gRPC API